LawSikhoOrg/test_regex_PHP/README.md

 ]
 ```

+The JSON output is indexed by `Court No.` available in the HTML file.
+Inside that is an array of all case objects.
+A case object must contain, `case` and `name`.
+Take care as many of the case names go into multiple lines.

 # Reporting
 1. Import this repo into a private repo (you can use Bitbucket for free private repos).
 2. add a new folder `output` and put your PHP file inside it.